enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/border-radius.md

 ```
 @include border-radius.partial-border-radius($top-left, $top-right, $bottom-right, $bottom-left);
 ```
 All arguments are optional and default to 0.
-Sets following properties:
+Sets the following properties:
 ```
 	top-left-radius: $top-left;
 	top-right-radius: $top-right;